DevPengu/C-Cheat-Sheet/README.md

 # C# Basics Cheatsheet

-This is a simple cheatsheet for C# basic syntax, covering variables, loops, conditionals, and switch statements.
+This is a simple cheatsheet for C#

 ## Table Of Content